 When the orange-fleshed sweet potato was introduced in America, producers decided to call them yams to distinguish them from the already familiar white-fleshed sweet potato.
 Even though they are really a variety of sweet potato, those with orange flesh are often labeled yams at the grocery store.
 It is safe to assume that you are always purchasing a sweet potato in most grocery stores because sweet potatoes are grown commercially in the U.S. If you are looking for a true yam, you might try visiting an international food store that carries foods from tropical countries.

 Regardless of how it is labeled at the grocery store, the orange-fleshed sweet potato is loaded with beta-carotene, also referred to as vitamin A. The most recent Dietary Guidelines recommend we consume more dark orange vegetables for that very reason; many of us need more vitamin A. Additionally, sweet potatoes are high in vitamins C and B6, potassium, and fiber.

 Sweet potatoes are a common side dish with meals during the holiday season.
-The first thing that might come to mind are those recipes calling for sugar and marshmallows.
-However, there are many more ways to prepare sweet potatoes to add variety and extra nutrients to your meal.
+The first thing that might come to mind are recipes calling for sugar and marshmallows.
+However, there are many other ways to prepare sweet potatoes to add variety and extra nutrients to your meal.